 We believe corporate cash is a useful measure of the parent company's liquidity as it is the primary source of capital above and beyond the capital deployed in our regulated subsidiaries.
 Corporate cash is monitored as part of our liquidity risk management.
-Our current corporate cash minimum target is \$300 million and covers approximately 18 months of parent company fixed costs, which includes preferred stock dividends, corporate debt service and other overhead costs.
+Our current corporate cash minimum target is \$300 million and covers approximately 18 months of parent company fixed costs, which includes preferred stock dividends, corporate debt interest and other overhead costs, and contractual corporate debt maturities over the next 12 months.
 The Company maintains \$300 million of additional liquidity through an unsecured committed revolving credit facility.
-The parent has the ability to borrow against the credit facility for working capital and general corporate purposes.
-Dividends from our operating subsidiaries, including E\TRADE Bank and E\TRADE Securities, are additional sources of corporate cash.
+The parent has the ability to borrow against the credit facility for working capital and general corporate cash.
 Subject to regulatory approval or notification, capital generated by these subsidiaries could be distributed to the parent company to the extent the excess capital levels exceed both regulatory capital requirements and internal capital thresholds.
-As of March 31, 2019, our subsidiaries maintained excess regulatory capital over internal thresholds and paid dividends of \$250 million to the parent company during 2019.
+As of June 30, 2019, our subsidiaries maintained excess regulatory capital over internal thresholds and paid dividends of \$525 million to the parent company during the first half of 2019.

-The following chart presents the key activities impacting corporate cash and provides a roll forward of corporate cash from December 31, 2018 to corporate cash at March 31, 2019 (dollars in millions):
+The following chart presents the key activities impacting corporate cash and provides a roll forward of corporate cash from December 31, 2018 to corporate cash at June 30, 2019 (dollars in millions):